Workplace Stress: Causes, Symptoms, and Management

 Workplace stress is the pressure employees feel when they feel unable to handle their workload.
 It can occur from heavy workloads, high expectations, strict schedules, and social conflicts.
 Short-term stress can be helpful because it improves focus and alertness.
 But long-term stress keeps the body in a state of ongoing tension, increasing the risk of headaches, fatigue, and mood swings.

-40% of workers worldwide complained of significant stress “a lot of the previous day,” according to Gallup’s State of the Global Workplace report, demonstrating the powerful impact that work can have on our bodies and minds.
-In addition to lowering productivity, this ongoing stress erodes our emotional health, leaving many of us feeling worn out, nervous, and caught in a never-ending cycle of stress.
+40% of workers worldwide reported significant stress “a lot of the previous day,” according to Gallup’s State of the Global Workplace report, demonstrating the powerful impact work can have on our bodies and minds.
+In addition to lowering productivity, this ongoing stress erodes our emotional health, leaving many of us feeling worn out, nervous, and caught in a never-ending cycle.

 In this article, you will learn about workplace stress, its symptoms, causes, and practical ways to manage it.